luisbatalha/luisbatalha.github.io/_posts/2016-06-30-feynman-on-fermats-last-theorem.md

 \int_{100}^{\infty} \frac{1}{n^2 2^{n-3}} dn \approx 	8.85 \times 10^{-34}
 $$

 which means that the probability is less than \\(10^{-31}\\)%.
 Feynman concluded: “for my money Fermat’s theorem is true”.
-This is of course not very formal from a mathematical standpoint and is far from the [real 110 pages long proof](https://www.math.ias.edu/~anindya/fermat.pdf) of FLT that took A.Whiles years to put together, notwithstanding it’s a really good example of Feynman’s scientific approach and genius.
+This is of course not very formal from a mathematical standpoint and is far from the [real 110 pages long proof](https://www.math.ias.edu/~anindya/fermat.pdf) of FLT that took A.Wiles years to put together, notwithstanding it’s a really good example of Feynman’s scientific approach and genius.
 As Feynman used to say:

 <blockquote>
   <p>